• Session No.52 Social Change and Next Generation Mobility (OS)

 The findings identified external factors, such as market and technological barriers, that could impede the broader adoption of commercial electric vehicles.

-Sueharu Nagiri・Takashi Yonekawa・Hirofumi Aoki (Nagoya University)・Yuuya Ohba・Munehiro Oosumi・Manabu Kai (YAMAHA MOTOR Corporation)
+Sueharu Nagiri・Takashi Yonekawa・Hirofumi Aoki (Nagoya University)・Yuuya Ohba・Munehiro Oosumi・Manabu Kai (Yamaha Motor)

 Electric light and low-speed vehicles (LLV) are widely used for green slow mobility.
 We measured and subjectively evaluated occupant behavior during acceleration and deceleration using LLV.
 As a result, we found that occupant behavior differs greatly from individual to individual.
 From the occupant behavior and subjective evaluation, we were able to determine the thresholds of acceleration and deceleration that should be considered when driving with LLV.